 Having the separators or spacers may not be painful.
 But it may offer some discomfort as if you have food particles stuck between your teeth.
 The pain should go away after some time.

 The brace procedure is also straightforward and won’t take long.
+Nevertheless, you can still find out how long it lasts to put on braces.
 The doctor will attach bands at the back of the molars.
 The process is not painful, but it can be uncomfortable and cause soreness because of the pressure.

 Another aspect that makes the process uncomfortable is the sore solution that the doctor uses to clean your teeth.
 After attaching the band, the doctor cleans your teeth using a sour solution.
 The soreness doesn’t last long as the doctor washes the solution off and applies glue.